addyosmani/backbone-fundamentals/README.md

 Near the bottom of this sample file, you'll see an array called `modules`.
 This is where you specify the module names you wish to have optimized.
 In this case we're optimizing the main application called 'app', which maps to `appDir/app.js`.
 If we had set the `baseUrl` to 'scripts', it would be mapped to `appDir/scripts/app.js`.

+### Build profile to optimize all dependencies required in app.js inside the `appDir`

 ```javascript
 ({
     appDir: "./",